Tyrrrz/Tyrrrz.me/data/blog/fluent-generics/Post.md

 ## Summary

 Although generic types are incredibly useful, their rigid nature can make them difficult to consume in some scenarios.
-In particular, when we need to define a signature that encapsulates multiple different combinations of type arguments, we usually resort to overloading, but that imposes certain limitations.
+In particular, when we need to define a signature that encapsulates multiple different combinations of type arguments, we may resort to overloading, but that imposes certain limitations.

 As an alternative solution, we can nest generic types within each other, creating a hierarchical structure that allows users to compose them in a fluent manner.
 This provides the means to achieve much greater customization, while still retaining optimal usability.